 Nullity of civil partnership

-Nullity of civil partnership is a declaration by a court that your supposed civil partnership is null and void, and that no valid civil partnership exists between you and your partner.
-In other words, it is a declaration that the supposed civil partnership never happened.
+A decree of nullity is a declaration by a court that your civil partnership is void and never existed in the eyes of the law.
+It means that no valid civil partnership exists between you and your partner.

-Nullity (or annulment) is not the same as dissolution.
+Nullity is not the same as dissolution.
 Dissolution is a declaration ending a valid civil partnership.
-Nullity is a declaration that a valid civil partnership never existed.
+Nullity is a declaration that a valid civil partnership never existed in the first place.

-A decree of annulment can only be made if one of the parties to the civil partnership applies to the court for a decree of nullity.
-Any person whom the court believes has sufficient standing to do so may also apply.
-If the court decides that your civil partnership is void, it will then declare that your civil partnership never existed.
+A decree of annulment can only be made if one of the partners to the civil partnership applies to the court for a decree of nullity.

 - At the time of the registration of the civil partnership there was a lack

 of capacity.
-In other words, you or your parner was incapable of entering
+In other words, you or your partner was incapable of entering

-- where one of you was already validly married or in a civil partnership or
+- if one of you was already validly married or in a civil partnership

-- where you were too closely related to each other or
+- if you were too closely related to each other

-- where you were of opposite biological sex or
+- if you were of opposite biological sex

-- where one of you was under 18 years of age.
+- if one of you was under 18 years of age

 - The formal requirements for the registration of a civil partnership were not followed.
 For example, you did not give due notice to the civil registrar.

 - At the time of the registration of the civil partnership, there was a lack of consent.
 In other words, you or your partner did not give free and fully informed consent to the civil partnership.
-This may be due to duress, (i.e., you were forced into the civil partnership), mistake, misrepresentation or fraud.
+This may be due to duress, for example, you were forced into the civil partnership, mistake, misrepresentation or fraud.
 It may also be due to the fact that you or your partner was suffering from a mental illness at that time.